NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Out-Of-Order Streaming

-Certain frameworks offer APIs that allow for the concurrent loading of page sections on the server, which can then be streamed to the client in any order as they become available.
+Certain frameworks can load page sections concurrently and can stream them to the client as they become available, in whichever order that is, ensuring to render them in the correct positions.
+I'll call this **out-of-order streaming**.
-These frameworks ensure that the page sections are rendered in the correct positions on the client side.

-Ebay engineering wrote [an article in 2014](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/) about how they implemented this in [MarkoJS](https://markojs.com/#streaming).
+[In there 2014 article](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/) Ebay engineering described how they implemented this technique in [MarkoJS](https://markojs.com/#streaming).

-HTML Streaming was rediscovered again in the last years by more popular JavaScript frameworks.
+More popular JavaScript frameworks rediscovered out-of-order streaming in the last years.
 An interesting example among them is [SolidStart](https://start.solidjs.com/):

-- It supports streaming in server-side rendering (SSR) and in client-side rendering (CSR) modes, showing that streaming is not specific to server-rendered web applications.
+- It supports out-of-order streaming in server-side rendering (SSR) and in client-side rendering (CSR) modes.
-- Using the [Seroval](https://github.com/lxsmnsyc/seroval/blob/main/docs/compatibility.md#supported-types) library, SolidStart allows servers to send live objects (such as in-flight promises and ReadableStreams) to the clients, while transparently taking care of serialization, streaming, and deserialization.
+- It allows servers to send live objects (such as in-flight promises and ReadableStreams) to the clients, while transparently taking care of serialization, streaming, and deserialization thanks to the [Seroval](https://github.com/lxsmnsyc/seroval/blob/main/docs/compatibility.md#supported-types) library.

 <figure id="figure-no-ooo-streaming">
     <img alt="No Out-Of-Order Streaming diagram" src="/blog/web-frontend-performance/waterfall-diagram/multi-sections-page-no-streaming.svg" />